caktus/django-file-picker/docs/uploads.rst

 The Uploads App
 =======================

-Designed to make it easy to get File Picker up and running without having to add models or register them with ``file_picker``.
-The uploads app includes two simple pickers which can be attached to your own projects text fields.
-For install instructions check out :ref:`setup`
+The uploads app is designed to make it easy to get File Picker up and running without having to add models or register them with ``file_picker``.
+The uploads app includes two simple pickers which can be attached to your own project's text fields.
+For installation instructions, check out :ref:`setup`

 FilePicker
 ----------